title-image

 image

-If you want to change the colour of your candle,
+If you want to change the colour of your candle, you can do it by locking

 image

-Depending on the colours you use and whether you want
+Depending on the colours you use and whether you want your candle to be on a

-may want to duplicate and merge the candle layer again,
+light or dark background, you may want to duplicate and merge the candle layer,

 this is just personal taste.
-I duplicated my candle
+I duplicated my candle layer and felt that looked

-don't like it you can always delete the duplicate layer.
+better.
+Try it, if you don't like it you can always delete the duplicate layer.

 Step 7.

-add a new layer, naming it 'wick'.
+Make your bottom layer active and add a new layer, naming it 'wick'.

-Make the foreground solid fill in a
+Make the foreground solid fill in a beige or fawn colour.
+I used #D7CAAF

-Make the background palette style null
+Make the background palette style transparent

 image